Analytic approach to variance optimization under an $\ell_1$ constraint: Results for the variance optimized under an constraint

-When we have a large number of observations, $r\ll1$, $\lambda\sim1/r\gg\eta_1$, $\Delta\approx r$, so for small $r$ (say, smaller than 0.2) the factor $(\lambda-\eta_1) r (1+\Delta)$ is essentially one.
-Then the resolvability of the two peaks will only depend on $r$ and the two volatilities, and the criterion of resolvability becomes \be \sqrt{\frac{r}2} < \frac{(\sigma_j-\sigma_i) \sqrt{\sigma_i^2+\sigma_j^2}}{(\sigma_i\sigma_j)^2} \,\,, \ee where we have substituted $\sigma_i$ for half of the assets and $\sigma_j$ for the other half in the formula of $q_0$ \eqref{eq:q0} valid for small $r$.
-It is then clear that for small $r$'s the inequality \eqref{eq:52} is easily satisfied for $\sigma$'s far enough apart.
-However, as will be seen shortly, with increasing $r$ the coefficient $(\lambda-\eta_1) r (1+\Delta)$ on the left of \eqref{eq:52} decreases rapidly, and the inequality gets violated: sample fluctuations will wash the structure away.
+When we have a large number of observations, i.e. $r\ll1$, $\lambda-\eta_1$, $q_0$, and $\Delta$ can be replaced by their $r=0$ values, as given in \eqref{lambdaforZeror}, \eqref{eq:q0}, and $\Delta=0$, respectively.
+Then the resolvability of the two peaks will only depend on $r$ and the two volatilities, and the criterion of resolvability becomes \be \sqrt{\frac{r}{8}} < \frac{(\sigma_i-\sigma_j)}{\sqrt{\sigma_i^2+\sigma_j^2}} \,\,, \ee where we have substituted $\sigma_i$ for half of the assets and $\sigma_j$ for the other half.
+It is then clear that for small $r$'s the inequality \eqref{eq:52} is easily satisfied for $\sigma$'s sufficiently far apart.
+However, as will be seen shortly, with increasing $r$ the coefficient $(\lambda-\eta_1)(1+\Delta)$ on the left of \eqref{eq:52} decreases rapidly, and the inequality gets violated: sample fluctuations will wash the structure away.

-When one tries to estimate the portfolio weights from a single sample of empirical data, one is effectively picking the weights from the multimodal distribution $p(w)$ (like the distribution in Fig. \ref{fig:assetResolution}, but with many more peaks).
+When one tries to estimate the portfolio weights from a single sample of empirical data, one is effectively picking the weights from the multimodal distribution $p(w)$ (like the distribution in Fig. \ref{fig:assetHighrResolution}, but with many more peaks).
 If the peaks are well separated and narrow, the estimates so obtained will be close to the true weights, but this assumes small values of $r$, that is a large number of observations $T$.
 If $T$ is not very large compared to $N$, the distribution of weights will lose its discrete structure, and the estimated weights may have very little to do with their true values.
+Fig. \ref{fig:assetHighrResolution} shows how much the discrete structure is lost already for $r=0.3$, while for $r=0.9$ there is no way to resolve the structure.